Resolutions for a more sustainable lifestyle

 January 2, 2020

 Time for resolutions.
 Yay!
-I love fresh starts (I might just be the queen of starting over!), and each year after the holidays I think about improvements I’d like to make in various categories—health, relationships, work, stewardship, etc.
+I love fresh starts.
+(I might just be the queen of starting over!)
+Each year after the holidays I think about improvements I’d like to make in various categories—health, relationships, work, stewardship, etc. This year, along with many of you, I’m thinking about a sustainable lifestyle.

 My first resolution about sustainability this year came about while putting away holiday decorations.
-Sliding the containers on the basement shelving, I started fantasizing about how nice it would be if all of the Xmas containers were the same—clear with red lids, for example.
+Sliding the containers on the basement shelving, I started fantasizing about how nice it would be if all of the Xmas containers were the same.
+Ideally, they’d all be clear with red lids.
 (I have a rich fantasy life, right?)
 And for a moment I considered replacing all the non-matching containers with new, matching ones.

 So here’s my first resolution for this year, along with some others in the C2K category: